Wow, I Managed to Complete My First Game Playthrough – Slow Clap

 To start this off we have to go through a whole bunch of spike rooms of different varieties.
 Ones static and the other you have to stay on a moving platform, next we jump on a spring to flip a switch and return to go through the other door.
 From here we play a bit of air hockey as we have to bounce the UFOs into the goal.
 It’s a tad frustrating but you just need to run into them over and over again.
 No real trick to it just gotta keep hitting them closer and closer to the goal.

 Next up is another box puzzle, this is the last box puzzle.
 You need to move the boxes in a way where all three are in a line to reach the button on the ground.
 I’m not even going to explain how I did this because I’m fairly sure I managed to break the game.
 For some reason when I got two boxes to line up it caused them to hit the switch on the floor.
 I didn’t need the third box and I’m not one to look a gift horse in the mouth.
-I ran for that exit door as fast I could because I wasn’t about to miss an opportunity this good.
+I ran for that exit door as fast as I could because I wasn’t about to miss an opportunity this good.

 The Room with the Spikes

-After overcoming that we reach a long room with a lot of spikes on the ground, lasers and moving platforms; this should be fun.
+After overcoming that we reach a long room with a lot of spikes on the ground, lasers, and moving platforms; this should be fun.
 This room is all about using everything we have learned in playing Lumo.
 Gotta jump when needed, watch for the lasers to turn off and dodge the spikes on the ground.
 All this while staying atop the moving ice platform that wants nothing more than to slide you off to your doom.
 It takes some doing but I manage to overcome it with some precise jumping and timing.
-Grabbing the cassette at the end I rush through the door.
+Grabbing the cassette in the end I rush through the door.

 One Last Room To Conquer, Coming Full Circle

 With just one room left in this four 4 chaos I dive headfirst into it and it all comes full circle.
 This is the first room I attempted and managed to go to the bonus room, time to not screw this up again.
 Going a completely different direction in order to dodge the rolling spike blocks I manage to find a new door.
-This takes us a to a good old fashioned dodge the room tiles room.
+This takes us to a good old fashioned dodge the room tiles room.
 This is fairly easy, the tiles come up from the ground to kill you.
 The best strategy is to just run in a circle as I wasn’t hit by a single tile while doing this.

 From here we receive a key that we can use in the last room.
 Climbing the circle boxes floating in space and grabbing the key is no problem.
 I run a few different places and proceed to get lost.
 Eventually, I reach the key door and now it’s time to deal with the colored grim reapers once and for all.